-Lion Tracking Safari : Lion tracking involves one taking a close look at lions and learning their behavior.
+Lion Tracking Safari : Generally, lion tracking involves one taking a close look at lions and learning their behavior.
 Lions with radio callers are tracked by a researcher assigned by the Uganda carnivore project-under the research department of Uganda Wildlife authority.
-They use the radiation trackers to monitor the movement of the lions with the radio callers.
-Lion tracking involves learning much more about the habits of the king of the wild in natural plains of Kasenyi with in the national park.
-Lion tracking is one of the most interesting experimental tourism activities in Uganda.
+While here, they use the radiation trackers to monitor the movement of the lions with the radio callers.
+Basically, lion tracking involves learning much more about the habits of the king of the jungle.
+However, this is more experienced in natural plains of Kasenyi with in the national park.
+Additionally, lion tracking is one of the most interesting experimental tourism activities in Uganda.

 Charges for this experimental activity of lion tracking in Queen Elizabeth National Park

-The coast of a lion permit authorized by Uganda Wildlife Authority is US$50 for international tourists and UGX 100,000 for the East African Community.
-On this amount US$10, is paid to the Uganda carnivores’ project that is responsible for the conservation of the lions in Queen Elizabeth National Park.
-This charge is inclusive of the park entrance fee to Queen Elizabeth National Park.
-Limited numbers of participants are allowed to a natural habitat.
+Initially, the coast of a lion permit authorized by Uganda Wildlife Authority is $50 for international tourists and UGX 100,000 for the East African Community. $10, is paid to the Uganda carnivores’ project that is responsible for the conservation of the lions in the park.
+Furthermore, this charge is inclusive of the park entrance fee to Queen Elizabeth National Park.
+However, limited numbers of participants are allowed to a natural habitat.
 This means if you are to join the team, you have to book in advance in order to spare a place.
-This activity lasts for 2-3 days and only twice a day; in the morning around 8am and late afternoon.
+Above all, this activity lasts 2-3 days and only twice a day; morning around 8am and late afternoon.

 Why is a limited number of participants needed in the lion tracking experience?

-Lion tracking is not like any other game viewing activity; it’s a research.
-So for the research to go on right or for research purposes like collecting accurate information, a limited number of participants are permitted to engage in the lion tracking.
-Another reason is to avoid stressing the animals; lions in Queen Elizabeth National Park are not familiar to humans, so a lot of people can actually stress them.
-This is truly dangerous for the sustainability of the eco system.
+Lion tracking is not like any other game viewing activity but more of a research.
+So for research purposes like collecting accurate information, a limited number of participants are permitted to engage in the lion tracking.
+On top of that, it is to avoid stressing the animals.
+Lions in Queen Elizabeth National Park are not familiar to humans, so a lot of people can actually stress them.
+Whereby this is truly dangerous for the sustainability of the eco system.
 Also a limited number helps to heighten your experience during the lion tracking activity.
 If you are few for the activity, you can all get a chance to capture clear pictures.
-Every participant can get a chance to see the lion before it gets scared away by a lot of noise from the many excited tourists, if at all they could be allowed.
+Therefore, every participant gets a chance to see the lion before it gets scared away by a lot of noise from the many excited tourists

 How is lion tracking activity carried out?